For homeowners

 Invite your trusted contractor (uses a $12 Referral Credit)

 Use a Referral Credit only when you’re introducing a contractor you already trust to a friend or family member’s project.
-It’s a small pay-it-forward step that keeps introductions intentional, protects the network from spam, and keeps NC invite-only.
+It keeps introductions intentional and protects the network from spam.

 What the $12 is

-• A small Referral Credit that helps keep invites intentional and spam-free
+• A small Referral Credit that keeps invites intentional and spam-free

 • A pay-it-forward step (like a stamp) that supports a clean, private introduction

-• A signal that you’re putting your name behind a contractor you genuinely trust
+• A signal you’re putting your name behind a contractor you genuinely trust

 What the $12 is not